 Can the requirement for exchanging a declaration of disclosure with my spouse be waived by both of us?

-A preliminary declaration of disclosure cannot be waived except for very limited and unique circumstances.
-A final declaration of disclosure can be waived if that waiver is in writing and in the proper form.
-You should speak with your lawyer before any agreement with your spouse to waive the final declaration of disclosure.
+You should speak with your lawyer before agreeing with your spouse to waive the final declaration of disclosure.
 Under some circumstances, it is a bad idea.

 What is discovery?

 Discovery is the formal request for information from your spouse.

 Discovery comes in many forms.
 The most common ones are:

 - Form and special interrogatories,